 This increase in exams is for the purpose of early detection, our best defense against painful and costly treatments for our pets.
 Diagnostic laboratory tests include a complete blood count, urinalysis, blood-chemistry panel, and a parasite evaluation through a simple stool exam.
 When diagnosed early, the progress of many conditions can be arrested or even resolved, and a comfortable existence is maintained.
 Once an age-related disease has progressed to the point of obvious symptoms, your pet may be in constant pain and reversal of the disease may be impossible.

 The senior exam includes a discussion of any changes you may have identified since the last visit, including physical appearance, mobility, eating habits, elimination issues, confusion, lack of responsiveness, and behavioral changes such as aggression or withdrawal.
 Changes of this type are strong indicators of an underlying issue and a key to the early detection and treatment of these problems.

-Pain management for arthritis or other issues is often a concern in a mature pet, and we are skilled in the use of humane pain management techniques.
-View our Acupuncture page for information about this alternative treatment.
+- Pain management for arthritis or other issues is often a concern in a mature pet, and we are skilled in the use of humane pain management techniques.

 Remember: Senior pets require regular exams for early diagnosis and treatment of age-related conditions and diseases.
 For more information, or to schedule an appointment, contact Plum Street Pet Clinic today.